List All The Factors Of 72

 Conclusion

 We also discussed the importance of factors in simplifying fractions, finding the greatest common divisor (GCD), and understanding prime factorization.
-By following the tips and expert advice provided, you can enhance your understanding and skills in finding factors for any number.
+In practice, by following the tips and expert advice provided, you can enhance your understanding and skills in finding factors for any number.
 Whether you are a student learning the basics or someone looking to refresh your knowledge, mastering factors is a valuable asset in your mathematical toolkit.